briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 and the operator has the operator's driver's license on or about the operator's person, the operator shall not refuse to display the license.
 A person's failure to furnish satisfactory evidence that the person is licensed under Ohio R.C.
-Chapter 4507 when the person does not have the person's license on or about the person's person shall be prima- facie evidence of the person's not having obtained a driver's license.
+[Chapter 4507][ORC Chapter 4507] when the person does not have the person's license on or about the person's person shall be prima- facie evidence of the person's not having obtained a driver's license.

 2. _(b)_